 5. Calculating Information Gain

-This article is on the Decision Tree algorithm in Machine Learning.
+This article discusses the Decision Tree machine learning algorithm in the field of artificial intelligence.
 In this article, I will try to cover everything related to it.
 First of all, let’s see what is classification.

 Classification: The process of dividing the data points into the data set into different groups or different categories by adding a label to it is called Classification.